KaGaSi/project/Common/03-CommonUtilities.md

 'false' densities from adjacent aggregates.
 Therefore if some bead type is never present in an aggregate of specified size (but is in the `.vcf` file), its density will always be 0.

+Care must be taken with beadtype names in various molecules types, because if one beadtype appears in more molecule types, the resulting density for that beadtype will be averaged without regard for the various types of molecule it appears in.

 Instead of true aggregate size, a number of molecules of specified name can be used, i.e. an aggregate with 1 `A` molecule and 2 `B` molecules can be